win-acme/win-acme.github.io/reference/cli.md

      provided the first host name will be used.

    --host
      A host name to get a certificate for.
-This may be a comma separated list.
+This may be a comma-separated list.

 ```
 # Validation